-David started working as an Irish Mission worker with BMI in 1997, in the Presbyterian congregation of Adelaide Road on the south side of Dublin city centre, not far from St. Stephen’s Green.
+David started working as an Irish mission worker in 1997, in the Presbyterian congregation of Adelaide Road on the south side of Dublin city centre, not far from St. Stephen’s Green.

 A United Appeal video highlighting the work of David Boyd, Irish mission worker at Adelaide Road Presbyterian Church in Dublin, and his work with the international cafe.

 United Appeal // International outreach at home from Presbyterian Church in Ireland on Vimeo.